 https://databrackets.com/blog/10-critical-cmmc-pitfalls-and-how-to-overcome-them/

 Aditi is a Digital Marketing and Business Development Professional at databrackets.com.
-She graduated with honors in Marketing from Sheridan College, Canada.
-In addition to her current profile, she contributes to Product Development and Content Creation.
-She is a strong advocate of Good Cyber Hygiene and white hat SEO techniques.
-She is proud of the company’s mission to safeguard organizations from cyber threats and ensure their business continuity in adverse situations.
+She is a strong advocate of good cyber hygiene and is proud of the company’s mission to safeguard organizations from cyber threats and ensure their business continuity in adverse situations.

-Last Updated on May 28, 2025 By Aditi SalhotraIn CMMC, cybersecurity, Data Privacy
+Last Updated on May 28, 2025 By Srini KolathurIn CMMC, cybersecurity, Data Privacy